Zero-shot causal learning: Zero-shot causal learning

 \tightersubsection{Estimating pseudo-outcomes}

-We next estimate the training targets for each task (\emph{i.e.} intervention) in the meta-dataset.
+We next estimate the training targets for each task (i.e. intervention) in the meta-dataset.
 The training target ($\Tilde{\tau}^{(j)}$) is an unbiased, but noisy, estimate of CATE.
 More formally, for each task $j$ (which points to the natural experiment dataset for intervention $\wj$), we estimate $\Tilde{\tau}^{(j)}$, where $\mathbb{E}_{\mathcal{P}}[\Tilde{\tau}^{(j)}| X = x] = \tau_{\wj}(x)$.
 Thus, $\Tilde{\tau}_{i}^{(j)}$ denotes the target for the $i$-th sample in the $j$-th task~(indexing will be omitted when it is clear from context).
 We refer to these targets as pseudo-outcomes, following prior literature~\cite{curth2021nonparametric}.
-For more details on pseudo-outcomes, refer to Section~\ref{sec:extended_related_work} in the appendix.
+For prior work on pseudo-outcomes, refer to Appendix~\ref{sec:extended_related_work}.
+In Appendix \ref{supp:unbiasedness} we demonstrate why these pseudo-outcomes provide an unbiased training objective.
+For a detailed explanation on the necessity of using pseudo-outcomes instead of directly modeling $Y(w)$ and $Y(0)$, please see \cite{kunzel2019metalearners,curth2021nonparametric,chernozhukov2018double}.

 \method~is agnostic to the specific choice of pseudo-outcome estimator.
 Thus, we assume a function $\eta(D^{(j)})$ which takes as input a task dataset $D^{(j)} \in D$ and returns a vector containing the pseudo-outcomes $\tilde{\tau}$ for each sample in the task.
 We extend each task dataset $D^{(j)}$ with the pseudo-outcomes, such that a sample holds the elements $\left(X_i, Y_i, \tilde{\tau}_i\right)$.
 Our key insight is that by collecting these pseudo-outcomes across multiple tasks, and predicting them using a combination of intervention and individual information ($W, X$) we can develop a CATE estimator which generalizes to novel interventions.
 In practice, we use the RA-learner~\cite{curth2021inductive} and treat pseudo-outcome estimation as a data pre-processing step (Appendix \ref{sec:pseudo-estimation}).